smokeyfeet/smokeyfeet-site/content/about.md

 and healthy - so join the locals and hop on your bike.
 Renting a bike is one of the best ways to get around town.

-Since our venues are located at biking distance from each other it will be easiest to rent a bike as well!
-It is a cheap and easy solution to making your way around town.
+Since our venues are within biking distance of each other it is worth it to rent a bike as well!
+It is a cheap and easy solution to make your way around town.
 We have listed some bike-rental shops that are also in the East of Amsterdam.
 There is a large public transport network in Amsterdam.
 However, if you want to stay out late, renting a bike is the better option.

 Bike rental shops: